-In 2014 as each year, the annual Staff Retreat provided an opportunity for the staff to come together to assess the strengths, weaknesses, opportunities and threats facing the EEB, to come up with recommendations to the highest governance body via the Secretary General and to set up staff led working groups to lead on issues of concern to staff so as to develop new internal policies that work for all levels of staff.
+In 2015 as each year, the annual Staff Retreat provided an opportunity for the staff to come together to assess the strengths, weaknesses, opportunities and threats facing the EEB, to influence positions on certain topics under discussion within the highest governance body via the Secretary General and to set up staff led working groups to lead on issues of concern to staff so as to develop new internal policies that work for all levels of staff.
+The second day of the 2015 staff retreat that was held 8-9 July in Leuven included an extensive working session on the EEB's internal policies and Accountable Now commitments.